cako/curvelets/README.md

 Curvelets have a long history and rich history in signal processing.
 They have been used for a multitude of tasks related in areas such as biomedical imaging (ultrasound, MRI), seismic imaging, synthetic aperture radar, among others.
 They allow us to extract useful features which can be used to attack problems such as segmentation, inpaining, classification, adaptive subtraction, etc.

-You can find a good overview (plug: I wrote it!) of curvelets in the Medium article [Demystifying Curvelets](https://medium.com/data-science/desmystifying-curvelets-c6d88faba0bf).
+You can find a good overview (disclaimer: I wrote it!) of curvelets in the Medium article [Demystifying Curvelets](https://medium.com/data-science/desmystifying-curvelets-c6d88faba0bf).

 Curvelets are like wavelets, but in 2D (3D, 4D, etc.).
 So are steerable wavelets, Gabor wavelets, wedgelets, beamlets, bandlets, contourlets, shearlets, wave atoms, platelets, surfacelets… you get the idea.
-Like wavelets, these "X-lets" allow us to separate a signal into different "scales" (analog to frequency in 1D, that is, how fast the signal is varying), "location" (equivalent to time in 1D) and the direction in which the signal is varying (which does not have 1D analog).
+Like wavelets, these "X-lets" allow us to separate a signal into different "scales" (analog to frequency in 1D, that is, *how fast* the signal is varying), "location" (equivalent to time in 1D, that is, *where* the signal is varying), and the direction in which the signal is varying (no 1D analog).

 What separates curvelets from the other X-lets are their interesting properties, including: